 Introducing a mapping of global patents to the United Nations Sustainable Development Goals (UN SDGs), to meet the growing demand from corporations, investors, universities, law firms, NGOs and regulatory bodies for an unbiased sustainability measure, bringing clarity to innovation and inspiring urgent action to meet the planet’s challenges.

-With sustainability as the new value indicator for investors and employees as well as a consumer decision-making factor, companies worldwide face the challenge of objectively measuring their sustainable achievements and reporting these successes.
-Remarkably, we found that 75% of the top 100 corporate patent portfolio owners worldwide stated in their annual and/or sustainability reports that the UN SDGs were relevant for their business strategy and objectives (see graphic below).
+With sustainability as the new value indicator for investors and employees as well as a consumer decision-making factor, companies worldwide face the challenge of objectively measuring their various corporate sustainability achievements and reporting these successes.
+Remarkably, we found that 75% of the top 100 corporate patent portfolio owners worldwide stated in their annual and/or corporate sustainability reports that the UN SDGs were relevant to their business strategy and objectives (see graphic below).
 Therefore, it is only natural that the demand for objective and transparent measures to support sustainability strategies is growing across a wide range of industries, from technology and finance to law and consulting.

 LexisNexis® PatentSight® provides a solution to this demand by mapping 13 of the 17 SDGs onto the patents in our database which compiles bibliographic patent data from over 95 authorities worldwide and analyzes over 100 million global patent documents.* The mapping goes beyond those available today—such as Y02 and WIPOs Green Inventory—which typically only consider patent classifications alone.